proplot-dev/proplot/docs/quickstart5.rst

 colorspaces.
 These colorspaces can be described as follows:

--  **HCL**: A purely perceptually uniform colorspace, where colors are broken down into “hue” (color, range 0-360), “chroma” (colorfulness, range 0-100), and “luminance” (brightness, range 0-100).
+-  **HCL**: A purely perceptually uniform colorspace, where colors are broken down into “hue” (color, range 0-360), “chroma” (saturation, range 0-100), and “luminance” (brightness, range 0-100).
--  **HPLuv**: As with HCL, but 100 chroma is scaled to be the *minimum maximum chroma* across all hues for a given luminance, and is hence more appropriate for multi-hue colormaps.
+-  **HPLuv**: As with HCL, but 100 saturation is scaled to be the *minimum maximum saturation* across all hues for a given luminance, and is hence more appropriate for multi-hue colormaps.
--  **HSLuv**: As with HCL, but 100 chroma is scaled to be the *maximum possible chroma* for a given hue and luminance.
-This is more appropriate for single-hue colormaps, because crossing hues in this space make it more likely that bands of higher absolute chroma are crossed.
+-  **HSLuv**: As with HCL, but 100 saturation is scaled to be the *maximum possible saturation* for a given hue and luminance.
+This is more appropriate for single-hue colormaps, because crossing hues in this space make it more likely that bands of higher absolute saturation are crossed.

 The HCL space is the only “purely” perceptually uniform colorspace.
 But during a linear transition between two values, we may cross over “impossible” colors (i.e. colors with RGB channels >1).
-The HSLuv and HPLuv colorspaces were developed to resolve this issue by (respectively) scaling and clipping high-chroma colors across different hues and luminances.
+The HSLuv and HPLuv colorspaces were developed to resolve this issue by (respectively) scaling and clipping high-saturation colors across different hues and luminances.

-Use `~proplot.demos.colorspace_breakdown` to plot arbitrary cross-sections of these colorspaces.
+Use `~proplot.colortools.colorspace_breakdown` to plot arbitrary cross-sections of these colorspaces.
 Also see `this page <http://www.hsluv.org/comparison/>`__.